 - Diluted Apple Cider Vinegar

-*Apple cider vinegar is great for its antibacterial properties, but should not be used on open skin, as it will sting.
+Apple cider vinegar is a great topical treatment because of its antibacterial properties, but should not be used on open skin, as it will sting.

 5. Clean Toys and Bowls

 Toys, bowls, and beds should be regularly cleaned.
 Look for beds that have removable, washable covers that can be cleaned or replaced when needed.

 Most toys can be cleaned routinely to reduce bacteria and preserve the life of the toys.
 Check out How to Clean Dog Toys for tips on how to limit your dog’s exposure to nasty bacteria.

 While bowls should, of course, be cleaned regularly too, that may not be enough to protect your pet.
 Plastic bowls and fountains retain way more bacteria than ones made of glass, ceramic, or metal.